-Since I made this guide to assist you in choosing the best profession plugins on the current market, we need to get a few things out of the way first.
+Since this guide is to assist you in choosing the best profession plugins on the current market, we need to get a few things out of the way first.

 First, we'll establish that these are truly professional grade level VST plugins, the sort of plugins that professional and high-end enthusiasts use.
 Plugins that famous engineers and producers like George Massenburg, Trent Reznor, Herbie Hancock, Kanye West, BT, Richard Devine, Terravita, among others use to make excellent records.

 This is not simply a list of "best 10" or so.
-I've selected of each type of plugin in essential categories and sub categories for you to choose from.
-There will be no need, then, to second guess the options presented here.
+Plugins have been selected from each type of plugin in essential categories and subcategories for you to choose from.
+There may be no need, then, to second guess the options presented here.

-Secondly, for the uninitiated, or the beginner, I'd like to cover some plugin basics for the purpose of this post.
+Secondly, for the uninitiated, or the beginner, it is best for us to cover some plugin basics for the purpose of this post.
 It is a good idea to read the following to get a sense of the rationale and structure that went into compiling this list, and creating this definitive guide.